brineryte/brineryte.github.io/_posts/2021-08-02-sqlite-pytest-xdist.md

 ## Conclusion
 This may seem like overkill, but I often prefer dynamic approaches to problems over anything more tedious in the long run.
 So far this solution has worked out well for us and may be a basis for other solutions in the future.

+## Future Brian here (Sep 2022)
+I just refactored all of this out of the test project.
+It wasn't the best solution.
+Sometimes, you need to just admit that and move on.
+I do think this was a fun experience but in the end, a better solution was to actually just create a user for each test (using a provided API).
+New users per test means NO collisions.
+Still, I hope this was useful!